Hawes: Economy

 The farms around Hawes raise sheep and cattle and grow meadow grass for hay and silage.
 Tourism is important to Hawes; it is a market town with shops and accommodation for visitors.
 Over 40 farms in the general area supply the Creamery with milk.
+The annual Moorcock Show, centred on sheep farming, takes place at Mossdale, to the west of Hawes, in September each year.

 A National Park Centre iLocal is located in the village, with a large parking area, beside the Countryside Museum.
 Attractions include the Dales Countryside Museum, attached to the old Hawes railway station of the Wensleydale Railway, nearby Hardraw Force waterfall, and the Buttertubs Pass which links Wensleydale to Swaledale.
 A market is held in Hawes Market Hall on Tuesdays, and there are many shops, pubs and tearooms.
 Hawes is a centre for walking (hiking) the countryside and the Pennine Way passes through here.
 There is a youth hostel located on Lancaster Terrace at the western end of the town.

 The bookseller Steve Bloom was based in Hawes.
 His policy of charging a 50 pence entry fee to his shop made him nationally notorious.

 Just south of Hawes, the 18th century Gayle Mill is now a Grade II listed building, a scheduled monument.
 In 2004, it was featured in BBC2's Restoration programme.
 It came in the top three in the national finals.
 Restoration of the mill started in the same year and works to bring the site to operational standard took four years and cost over £1 million.
 Although it was still open to visitors during the 2017 tourist season, the Gayle Mill Trust that operates the attraction was advised by the North of England Civic Trust in early 2018 that the mill would need to be closed.
 Work would be necessary to remedy problems discovered since the restoration in order to ensure safety and to comply with insurance regulations.
 The site was vacated in March 2018.
 The Civic Trust was hoping that the work could be completed in time to reopen it at Easter 2019.
 Fundraising was under way in summer 2018.